MHickey2/First_Project/TEST.md

 - Lighthouse  <a name="lighthouse"></a>

 Used the Lighthouse Testing in Google Developer Tools and the plan was to share screenshots, but have been having issues getting accurate scores from the site, I did speak with a Turor, with persistant low scores in performance and the Tutor shared screenshots of the pages with me, these were not the scores I was getting and it would not be useful to share my performance scores as they would not be a true representation, it has also made it hard to gauge my progression as I now do not trust the evaluation, this may be due to connection issues or technical issues with my laptop, but is beyond my control.
-I also tested in Incognito, but was only marginally better.
+I also tested in Incognito, but it was only marginally better.

 I have repeated these tests and barring performance scores they are consistently scoring 100, except the mobile screen on the Homepage, where the mobile score is 97, but am working to fix the issue, it regards the buttons in the information section, its proving hard as the button has a regular colour and a hover color, but as the button links to another page, there is no active button state.
 See image below for Lighthouse scores for all pages in Desktop and Mobile.

 <br/>
 <p align ="center">
      <img src="assets/images/readme/lighthouse.png"  alt="lighthouse results" />
 </p>

   - Contrast Checker  <a name="contrastchecker"></a>